Welcome to St. Patrick Catholic Church!

 Click on the image for more details.

-Support our parish when shopping at Fred Meyers!
+Support our parish when shopping at Fred Meyer!

-Click on the image for more details on how your Fred Meyers purchases can help our parish.
+Click on the image for more details on how your Fred Meyer purchases can help our parish.

 Support our parish when shopping online.